patlillis/neskimo/NOTES.md

 ```
 value = (topLeft << 0) | (topRight << 2) | (bottomLeft << 4) | (bottomRight << 6)
 ```

+#### Scrolling

+There are actually 2 nametables, each with their own attribute table as well (although they share the same CHR data).
+Cartridge hardware determines their position, either side-by-side or stacked on top.
+This allows for a level that is much larger than a single screen.
+In order to control which section is on screen at any time, the PPU supports pixel-accurate scrolling in both the X and Y dimensions.

+Scroll position is controlled using a memory-mapped register at CPU address `$2005`.
+For games that are only two screens wide, they only need to fill the 2 nametables and set the scroll register.
+However, many games implement arbitrary-width levels by updating the off-screen portion of the nametables before it scrolls into view.

+#### Sprites (OAM)

+Unlike the CHR/Nametable system, sprites are not aligned to grids, and can be positioned arbitrarily.
+Sprites have their own CHR page, and their own set of 4 palettes.
+Additionally, they occupy a 256-byte bage of memory that lists each sprite's position and appearance (for 64 sprites, where each sprite's information occupies 4 bytes).
+This is often referred to as Object Attribute Memory (OAM).

+The 4 bytes of information for each sprite are formatted as follows:

+*   **Byte 0**: Y position of top of the sprite.
+    Note that sprite data is delayed by one scanline; sprites are never displayed on the first line of the picture, and it impossible to place a sprite partially off the top of the screen.
+*   **Byte 1**: Tile index number
+    For 8x8 sprites, this is the tile number of this sprite within the pattern table selected by the PPUCTRL register.
+    For 8x16 sprites, the PPU ignores the pattern table selection in PPUCTRL, and selects a pattern table from bit 0 of this number.
+*   **Byte 2**: Attribute data
+    * Bit 0-1: Palette to use
+    * Bit 2-4: Unused
+    * Bit 5: Priority (`0`: in front of background; `1`: behind background)
+    * Bit 6: Flip sprite horizontally
+    * Bit 7: Flip sprite vertically
+*   **Byte 3**: X position of left side of sprite.

 ### Registers